edgecases-PurpleHax/ssh_laziness/README.md

 for MS Windows systems.
 (Windows clients will need python installed prior to use) run `pip install -r requirements.txt` on the client.
 4. Generate the hosts.json based on the example_hosts.json
-5. Change main.py per comments
+5. Change main.py per comments, including adding current SSH config to text block and changing the hostname to the appropriate f string.
 6. Create a cron job/scheduled task to run client(_windows).py on the clients as appropriate.
 7. Make sure to change main.py to point to your ssh config file.